 You might hit it out of the park with your first piece of content…but probably not.

 Embrace imperfection, understand that your content will improve over time, and be willing to course correct to stay relevant to your target market.

 There’s no way to avoid your first few maybe-not-great posts.
 If you try to avoid it, you’ll be sitting at the start line forever.

 So, get clear on who your target audience is and how you help them, then create content that does just that.

 And keep doing it.

-The next Coworking Content Training is on creating a content calendar to keep your marketing efforts on-track.
-Join us December 12 for this virtual event.
-More info and registration: How to Create a Content Calendar for 2019 (and Why You Should)
+The next Coworking Content Training is on creating better member profiles.
+Join us on February 6 for this virtual event.
+More info and registration: How to Create Member Profiles that Support and Grow Your Community